 The Company uses reasonable precautions to maintain the accuracy and integrity of personal data and to update it as appropriate.
 The Company has implemented physical and technical safeguards to protect personal data, including, for example, network access controls, passwords and access logging.
 The Company also protects personal data through the use of firewalls, role-based restrictions and, where appropriate, encryption technology.
 The Company also employs access restrictions to its physical offices.

-If a question or concern cannot be satisfied through contacting Company directly, then Company has further committed to refer unresolved privacy complaints to either the Information Commissioner in the UK or, at no cost to any EU originating data subject, to an independent dispute resolution mechanism operated by the American Arbitration Association, International Centre for Dispute Resolution based in the United States, http://info.adr.org/safeharbor.
+In compliance with the Privacy Shield Principles, the Company commits to resolve complaints about our collection or use of your personal information.
+EU individuals with inquiries or complaints regarding this Private Shield policy should contact the Company at email@example.com.
+Company has further committed to refer unresolved privacy complaints to either the Information Commissioner in the UK or, , to an independent dispute resolution mechanism operated by the American Arbitration Association, International Centre for Dispute Resolution (ICDR®/AAA) based in the United States.
+More information about ICDR®/AAA® and its dispute resolution process may be accessed at http://info.adr.org/safeharbor.
+If you do not receive timely acknowledgment of your complaint from the Company or if the Company has not addressed your complaint to your satisfaction, please visit further visit the ICDR®/AAA®’s website which can be located at https://www.icdr.org/, or contact its representative Jason Cabrera by phone at +1.212.484.3207 or by email at CabreraJ@adr.org for more information or to file a complaint.
+The services of ICDR®/AAA® are provided at no cost to you.
 Finally, as a last resort and in limited situations, EU originating data subjects may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.
 In addition, any investigation into Company’s use of personal data is subject to the investigatory and enforcement powers of the Federal Trade Commission and any other U.S. authorized statutory body.

 The Company has designated its internal Business Office/Legal Department to oversee compliance with applicable privacy laws.
 The Company will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the personal data that it collects.
 Company personnel will receive training, as applicable, to effectively implement this Policy.
 The Company will renew its privacy certifications annually.
 Prior to the re-certification, the Company will conduct an in-house verification to ensure that its attestations and assertions with regard to its treatment of personal data are accurate and that the Company has appropriately implemented these practices.